bitblit/wrench/README.md

 # Release Notes

+## Version 1.002
+Backwards compatible feature release
+* Added new implementation for SimpleIncludesProcessor that maps patterns to strings (match the right, replace with the left)
+* Added replacer based on that implementation into Drigo (DrigoReplaceProcessor)
+* Added MD5 handling to Drigo
+* Added HTML compression to Drigo

 ## Version 1.001
 NON-Backwards compatible feature release
 -- Only not-backwards compatible if you created ObjectStorageImplementations for SOS - everything else is backwards